loeweX/cnn_SemanticSegmentation/README.md

 ## How to use:

-1. adjust parameters on opts.lua to your needs

-2. run:
+1. run:
 		`th main.lua`

+2. run 'th main.lua -h' to see available options.